siddharthbhurat4/ros_ws/README.md

 * Since you will be building this docker environment for the first time and there are some heavy files being installed, it will take few minutes for it to build

 * Once the docker is built and container is ready you have to open terminal by clicking on terminal in top bar and selecting new terminal
-* After the terminal opens at the bottom, you have to run the following commands
+* After the terminal opens at the bottom, you have to run the following command

   `./run_demo.sh`